moia-oss/streamee/README.md

 (happiest path) it dispatches the associated result to the inner route via `onSuccess`, if `Dropped` (not so happy path) it completes the HTTP request with `ServiceUnavailable` and else (failure case, should not happen) completes the HTTP request with `InternalServerError`.

+## License

+This code is open source software licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

+## Publishing

+To publish a release to Maven central follow these steps:

+1. Create a release via GitHub
+2. Publish artifact to OSS Sonatype stage repository:
+    ```
+    sbt publishSigned
+    ```
+    Note that your Sonatype credentials needs to be configured on your machine and you need to have access writes to publish artifacts to the group id `io.moia`.
+3. Release artifact to Maven Central with:
+      ```
+      sbt sonatypeRelease
+      ```